allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 #### Textbook(s)

 There are no textbooks for this course.
-Any texts or articles used will be available online or distributed by the instructor.
+Any texts or articles used will be available online or distributed by the Mayor.
+(O, how nice the Mayor is.)

 #### Platforms